 Knowles spent his career theorizing about how older people approach learning in a way that’s unique compared to children, and from this, he developed five assumptions about adult learners.

-To better understand Malcolm Knowles’ definition of andragogy, let’s look into these assumptions and why they’re important for anyone creating learning for adults.
+To better understand Malcolm Knowles’ definition of andragogy, let’s look into these assumptions and why they’re important for those interested in adult learning principles.

 Malcolm Knowles’ theory: Five assumptions of adult learners